What services are provided?

 An employee can go to the EAP Program independently by just picking up the phone or going to see a local EAP Coordinator.
 The service is confidential.
 An employee with a problem may also be referred to EAP by someone else.
 For example, a shop steward may suggest EAP to a fellow union member in order to head off future job difficulties.
 Supervisors, when they detect a serious drop in job performance, are encouraged to refer an employee to an EAP Coordinator.
 Although supervisors, personnel officers or shop stewards may suggest the program, they will not receive reports on the nature of the problem or type of assistance offered.

 Who will I speak with about my problem/concern?

-You will first speak with our EAP Program Coordinator, Clare Armstrong-Seward.
-Clare will assess each individual situation and make an appropriate referral.
-Clare can be reached by calling 315.684.6207 and leaving a message on her confidential voicemail.
-Assistance can be attained 24 hours by calling 1.800.822.0244 if Clare cannot be reached or it is after normal business hours.
+ou will first speak with one of our EAP Program Coordinators, Clare Armstrong-Seward or Gregg DeLuca.
+The coordinator will assess each individual situation and make an appropriate referral.
+Clare can be reached by calling 315.684.6207; Gregg can be reached by calling 315.684.6389.
+Assistance can be attained 24 hours by calling 1.800.822.0244 if a campus coordinator cannot be reached or it is after normal business hours.

 How do I pay for further counseling or assistance, if I need it?